Brittany B.

-Brittany Chikyra Barber (born April 3, 1991) is an American singer and songwriter from Compton, California.
+Brittany Chikyra Barber is an American singer and songwriter from Compton, California.
 She released her debut mixtape, AfterHours and its follow-up, HelloSummer, both in 2016.
 As a songwriter, she has been credited on singles and albums for artists including Ghostface Killah, Queen Naija, Chris Brown, Chrisette Michele, John Legend, YG, Kash Doll, Tyla Yaweh, Eric Bellinger, and Ledisi, among others.
 She has co-written the songs "No Interruptions" by Chris Brown, "Let Love Rule" by Ledisi, and several for Bhad Bhabie.

 In 2019, Barber was featured in the sixth season of Love and Hip Hop: Hollywood as a recurring cast member, and made crossover appearances on the tenth season of Love & Hip Hop: Atlanta.
 She also co-starred in the 2023 BET film IMANI.

 Early life

 Brittany B. was born and raised in Compton, California, United States.
 She has two younger brothers.
-She attended Centennial High School and played basketball began singing at a young age in church choir which sparked her interest in becoming a singer.
+She attended Centennial High School and played basketball.
+She began singing at a young age in church choir, which sparked her interest in becoming a singer.